fieldtrip/website/example/entropy_analysis.md

 After this step, you can call **[ft_entropyanalysis](https://github.com/LNDG/mMSE/blob/master/ft_entropyanalysis.m.m)** as any other FieldTrip function.

-# Run multiscale entropy analysis on your data
+# Run mMSE analysis on your data

-**[ft_entropyanalysis](https://github.com/LNDG/mMSE/blob/master/ft_entropyanalysis.m.m)** takes as input preprocessed data as produced by **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)**.
+**[ft_entropyanalysis](https://github.com/LNDG/mMSE/blob/master/ft_entropyanalysis.m)** takes as input preprocessed data as produced by **[ft_preprocessing](https://github.com/fieldtrip/fieldtrip/blob/release/ft_preprocessing.m)**.
 A few points are important to consider when preprocessing data for entropy analysis.
 First, it is advisable to apply a high-pass filter to your data to remove slow drifts.
 This is because entropy is computed by counting how often patterns reoccur in the time-domain data.
 To determine patterns, the data is first discretized by defining boundaries around each data point.
 These boundaries are set based on the standard deviation of the time-domain-signal.
-Slow drifts (e.g., due to electrode motion during the recording in EEG) will increase the standard deviation, thus loosening these boundaries, which in turn will result in more pattern matches and thus lower estimations of entropy (**[Kosciessa et al.](https://doi.org/10.1101/752808.m)**).
+Slow drifts (e.g., due to electrode motion during the recording in EEG) will increase the standard deviation, thus loosening these boundaries, which in turn will result in more pattern matches and thus lower estimations of entropy (**[Kosciessa et al.](https://doi.org/10.1371/journal.pcbi.1007885)**).
 We have previously used a standard high-pass Butterworth filter during preprocessing, with a cutoff of 0.5 Hz on the continuous data (prior to defining trials) with good results.

 Second, entropy is often computed for shorter and longer time scales.
 Longer time scales are accessed by increasingly coarsening the data by either averaging neighbouring data points or point skipping after low-pass filtering.
 Therefore, the timescales you can access depend on the sampling rate of the data.
 Given that entropy analysis can become computationally  intensive with the high sampling rates and high number of channels typically used in E/MEG, we recommend downsampling to make the data easier to handle.
 In our example, we use a sampling rate of 256 Hz.

 A final point pertains to the boundaries that are set around each data point to count pattern matches (see figure above).
 By increasingly smoothing the time series, coarse-graining affects not only on the signal's entropy, but also its overall variation, as reflected in the decreasing standard deviation as a function of time scale (see **[Nikulin and Brismar, 2004](https://doi.org/10.1103/PhysRevLett.92.089803.m)**).
 In the original implementation of the MSE calculation, the similarity parameter `r` was set as a proportion of the original (scale 1) time series' standard deviation and applied to all the scales (**[Costa et al. 2002](https://doi.org/10.1103/PhysRevLett.89.068102.m)**).
 Because of the decreasing variation in the time series due to coarse graining, the similarity parameter therefore becomes increasingly tolerant at longer time scales, resulting in more similar patterns and decreased entropy.
 This decreasing entropy can be attributed both to changes in signal complexity, but also in overall variation.
 To overcome this limitation, we advise recomputing the similarity parameter for each timescale, thereby normalizing MSE with respect to changes in overall time series variation at each scale.
 This feature can be controlled using the `cfg.recompute_r` parameter, as explained below.

-To run entropy analysis on your preprocessed data, first define the configuration:
+To run mMSE analysis on your preprocessed data, first define the configuration:

 	cfg = [];
 	cfg.m                 = 2;                 % pattern length